-- We have 5 procurement objectives that we must consider every time we buy.
+- We must consider 5 procurement objectives every time we buy.

-- We buy using different methods.
-Most commonly we use whole-of-government contracts and prequalification schemes.
-However, agencies often buy using their own arrangements too.
+- Most commonly, we use whole-of-government contracts and prequalification schemes.
+However, agencies can often buy using their own arrangements, too.

-- We’ve made it easier to buy from small and medium enterprises (SMEs), regional and Aboriginal-owned businesses, and Australian Disability Enterprises.
+- We’ve made it easier to buy from small and medium enterprises (SMEs), regional and Aboriginal-owned businesses, and Australian Disability Enterprises (ADEs).

-- We can also buy from any supplier when the contract is under $10,000, so long as they meet certain standards.
+- We can also buy from any supplier when the contract is under $10,000, so long as we - and the supplier - meet certain standards.

 Value for money

-We want all businesses to compete on a level playing field regardless of their size or where they’re based.
+We want all businesses to compete on a level playing field regardless of their size or location.
 Fair and open competition means more opportunity for you and better outcomes for the people of NSW.